KWML

-KWML (570 AM) is a commercial AM radio station licensed to Las Cruces, New Mexico and broadcasting to the El Paso metropolitan area.
-It airs an Rhythmic AC radio format and is owned by Adams Radio Group, through licensee ARG of Las Cruces LLC.
-Its studios are on California Avenue in Las Cruses.
+KWML (570 AM) is a commercial radio station licensed to Las Cruces, New Mexico, United States, and broadcasting to the El Paso metropolitan area.
+Owned by Adams Radio Group, through licensee ARG of Las Cruces LLC, it airs an Rhythmic AC format, with studios on California Avenue in Las Cruses.

-By day, KWML is powered at 5,000 watts, using a non-directional antenna.
-But to protect other stations on 570 AM from interference, at night it greatly reduces power to 155 watts.
-The AM transmitter is off U.S. Highway 70 (Picacho Avenue) near the Rio Grande.
-Programming is also heard on 215-watt FM translator K283CG at 104.5 MHz.
-The station uses its FM dial position in its moniker, calling itself "Kool 104.5".
+KWML's transmitter is sited off of U.S. Highway 70 (Picacho Avenue) near the Rio Grande.
+Programming is also heard on low-power FM translator K283CG at 104.5 MHz; the FM dial position is used in the station's moniker, calling itself "Kool 104.5".